rainpraats/mapuche-non-profit-store-and-supply-chain/mapuche-store-user-manual.md

 Editing and deleteing users can be done by finding the user in the list of users and pressing the edit or delete buttons next to their account.

+### Editing Members

+While editing you have the option to assign a user a new password.
+If no password is entered then the original password will not be changed.

 ---

 ## 6. Making a Sale (Shopping Cart)